 Right after repotting

+Remember the new potting mix will be relatively dry straight after repotting.
 Give your newly potted plant another really good drench or soak with the same nutrient solution you made up for step 1.
 You can either go for the bath method and bottom water, or thoroughly top water.

 I prefer to give plants a bath (bottom water) as step one, a day or two before I repot, then I like to thoroughly top water drench after repotting, as top watering also helps flush out excess dirt and silt from the new substrate.
+Up to you.